 2. Citizens who wish to address the school board on a particular subject should identify the subject and identify agenda item(s) to which their comments pertain.
-Individuals or groups who submit their written request in accordance with this policy will be given up to five (5) minutes to make their comments.

 3. The school board chair will recognize one speaker at a time, and will rule out of order other speakers who are not recognized.
 Only those speakers recognized by the chair will be allowed to speak.
 Comments by others are out of order.
 Individuals who interfere with or interrupt speakers, the school board, or the proceedings may be directed to leave.